 Herbal alternatives like chamomile or peppermint tea can also provide a calming experience.

-Decaffeinated coffee offers a way to enjoy your favorite beverage without the negative effects of caffeine on anxiety, providing a healthier choice for managing stress.
+decaffeinated coffee offers a way to enjoy your favorite beverage without the negative effects of caffeine on anxiety, providing a healthier choice for managing stress.

 Benefits of Herbal Teas over Coffee Caffeine

-Decaffeinated coffee serves as a popular alternative to mitigate the anxiety-inducing effects of caffeine, but herbal teas offer additional benefits by providing a soothing and relaxing option over coffee.
+decaffeinated coffee serves as a popular alternative to mitigate the anxiety-inducing effects of caffeine, but herbal teas offer additional benefits by providing a soothing and relaxing option over coffee.

 Herbal teas, being caffeine-free options, promote relaxation and can help alleviate stress and anxiety.